Lmdudester/Computer-Arithmetic/README.md

     the char *), a char sign (holding ‘+’ or ‘-‘, to represent the sign) and a char * number (holding the number’s representation in binary as an ASCII string).

+        Next it matches the string sizes of both numbers.
+This makes it so if a number is negative or being subtracted, we can twos compliment it and just add it to the other number, then twos compliment the result and change the sign if needed.
+In matching the size it makes both numbers have a string length equal to the higher of the two, adding extra zeros onto the end of the smaller.
+Then it adds 4 zeros to both numbers to account for overflow.
+(Only one zero is needed for potential overflow but 4 are needed to ensure the conversion methods back to ASCII collect the extra overflow data)

+        Then the program decides what operation to do based on the arguments given and passes the two bNums to either add or subtract.
+These functions do not actually do any real binary addition, they just prep the bNums and send them to another function to handle them.
+Subtract just changes the signs and/or two compliments the second bNum depending on the situation and sends it to add.
+Add changes none, one or both before sending them to posAdd which actually calculates adding the second bNum to the first.
+From there add checks to see if it’s negative (the highest digit is one) and twos compliments it and changes its sign if necessary.

+        Now the first bNum contains the sum of the two in binary.
+So the program passes it to bNumToASCII which returns a dynamically allocated string representation of the bNum in the output base given by the last argument.
+From there it is determined if the number is negative and it is printed out with a ‘-‘ before the number if it is or nothing if it is positive.
+(0 will always be positive)

 ### THINGS TO NOTE ABOUT bNum:
  - The binary string (number) is ordered with the least significant digit at the beginning  to make arithmetic easier
  - The binary string (number) is kept in a string with size divisible by 32, meaning that if a signed input number needs 33 bits to be represented, its number variable would have 64 non-null byte characters.
 This allows for quick size matching so twos compliment can be used in arithmetic.
  - The null byte is included in the number of chars used as tracked by numDigits
  - The struct itself is dynamically allocated along with the char * inside

-           Next it matches the string sizes of both numbers.
-This makes it so if a number is negative or being subtracted, we can twos compliment it and just add it to the other number, then twos compliment the result and change the sign if needed.
-In matching the size it makes both numbers have a string length equal to the higher of the two, adding extra zeros onto the end of the smaller.
-Then it adds 4 zeros to both numbers to account for overflow.
-(Only one zero is needed for potential overflow but 4 are needed to ensure the conversion methods back to ASCII collect the extra overflow data)